 Sorry I have to use the C word — I know it’s kind of a bummer.
 But C happens.

 A few cancers in their early stages can be hard to tell apart from ordinary back pain — a bone cancer in the vertebrae, for instance — and these create a frustrating diagnostic problem.
 They are too rare for doctors to inflict cancer testing on every low back pain patient “just in case.”
 And yet the possibility cannot be dismissed, either!
 This is an unsolveable problem.

-Most cancers and ominous problems will cause other, distinctive, ominous symptoms, and it won’t be long before someone catches on that there’s more going on than just back pain.
+Most cancers and ominous problems will inevitably start to cause other, distinctive, ominous symptoms, and it won’t be long before someone catches on that there’s more going on than just back pain.
 So it truly is an extraordinary circumstance for back pain to be ominous without causing other symptoms that raise the alarm.

 Meanwhile, it’s extremely common for non-life-threatening low back pain to be alarmingly severe and persistent — to have a loud bark!
 Your doctor may not appreciate how true this is, and may over-react to all persistent low back pain, even without other red flags.
 In most cases, you shouldn’t let them scare you.
 Being “freaked out” about persistent back pain is the real threat: it can make low back pain much worse, and much more likely to last even longer (a tragic irony).